wgwhitecoding/wgwhitecoding/README.md

 ---
 <div align="center">
 ⭐️ Thanks for visiting!
-Feel free to explore my repositories and star any that interest you. 😊
+Feel free to explore my repositories, star any that interest you, and follow me for updates on my latest projects. 😊
 </div>